 Personally, I think, the most interesting part of this “Red Tour” trip was the Open Air Museum.
 It was inscribed on the UNESCO World Heritage List in 1984.
 It was the second object from Turkey listed on this World Heritage list.
-Museum is a large complex of refectory convents placed next to each other, and each of them has its own church.
+The museum is a large complex of refectory convents placed next to each other, and each of them has its church.
 All churches were carved out of the rock.
-In some of them, colorful frescoes have been preserved.
+In some of them, colourful frescoes have been preserved.

 You can read more about the Open Air Museum on the Turkish Heritage Travel website.

 A Green Tour costs 33 Euro (about 38,5$).
 We were picked up from the hotel at 9.30 a.m.
 We returned to the hotel around 6:30 p.m., so the whole trip took us about 9 hours.

 - Goreme Panorama – the panoramic point where you can see a wonderful view of the Goreme town with amazing cave houses.